PowerGenome/PowerGenome/README.md

 The code is currently structured in a series of modules - `load_data.py`, `generators.py`, `transmission.py`, `nrelatb.py`, `eia_opendata.py`, `load_profiles.py`, and a couple others.
 The code and architecture is under active development.
 While the outputs are all formatted for GenX we hope to make the data formatting code more module to allow users to easily switch between outputs for different power system models.

 Functions from each module can be imported and used in an interactive environment (e.g. JupyterLab).
+Examples of how to load data in this way are included in `PowerGenome/notebooks`.
 To run from the command line, navigate to a project folder that contains a settings file and extra inputs (e.g. `myproject/powergenome`), activate the  `powergenome` conda environment, and use the command `run_powergenome_multiple` with flags for the settings file name and where the results should be saved:

 ```sh
 run_powergenome_multiple --settings_file test_settings.yml --results_folder test_system